noahgiboney/cryptid-coordinates/README.md

 # Crytpid Coordinates

-Cryptic Coordinates is a mobile iOS app designed for adventurers and mystery enthusiasts.
+Cryptic Coordinates is a iOS app built with SwiftUI designed for adventurers and mystery enthusiasts.
 It turns your locality into a thrilling exploration ground, revealing haunted locations and ancient secrets hidden in plain sight.
 Here's what makes Cryptic Coordinates an indispensable tool for supernatural exploration and historical discovery:

 Available on the [App Store](https://apps.apple.com/us/app/cryptid-coordinates/id6478195420)!